 Depending on where you live, you've probably heard the word "points" used in regard to driver's licenses and car insurance.

-What you may not know about insurance points is that they don't impact your ability to continue driving and your ability to maintain reasonably priced car insurance equally.
+There's one thing you need to know about insurance points.
+They don't impact your ability to continue driving and maintain reasonably priced car insurance equally.

 In fact, there are two kinds of points related to owning and using a car.
 The first kind is distributed and tracked by your state Department of Motor vehicles.
 That is, if you live in one of the 41 states that have some sort of points system in place.
-In the other nine states, officials keep an eye on your driving record and the number of traffic violations or infractions you have.
+The other nine states keep an eye on your driving record and the number of traffic violations you have.
 They do this to see if they should suspend or revoke your license.
 For instance, getting a traffic ticket could raise your car insurance premiums.

 Various car insurance companies manage the other kind of points.